Haba River Shankou Dam

 The Haba River Shankou Dam (哈巴河山口水电站 (Hǎbā hé Shānkǒu shuǐdiànzhàn), Haba River Shankou Hydroelectric Station) is a concrete-face rock-fill dam on the Haba River, a tributary of the Irtysh.
 It is located in Habahe County of the Xinjiang Uyghur Autonomous Region in China.
 The primary purpose of the dam is hydroelectric power generation, flood control and water supply for civil and irrigation use.
 It supports a 25.2 MW power station.

 The dam is located about 15 km north (upstream) of the Habahe county seat.
 It is the last, in the upstream-to-downstream order, of the Haba River cascade, which eventually will contain 4 dams.

 Construction on the 40.5 m tall dam began in October 1992 and its reservoir began to fill on 30 December 1996.
 On 13 January 1997 the power station was operational and the entire project to include the irrigation works was complete in September 1998.

 The dam's reservoir holds 50 million cubic meters of water.

-Trivia

-The word Shankou, which means "mountain pass", when written in Chinese characters (山口), the same as the Japanese word with the reading "Yamaguchi".
-Japan has several Yamaguchi Dams of its own.